mojo718/MyTextEditor/README.md

 ## Installation ⚙️
 For local install, clone my repository then open you favorate Terminal and run the following:

-    - npm Install to install required dependencies
+- 'npm Install' to install required dependencies
-    - run start to start the app
+- 'run start' to start the app

 ## License
       This application is covered by the MIT license.